Zennoon/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 0-print_listint.c: The function receives a pointer to a singly linked list, and prints the value (integer) stored in each node of the list.
 It returns the number of (non NULL) nodes in the list.

+1-listint_len.c: Given a head of a singly linked list, the function returns the number of nodes/elements in the linked list using the fact that the last node has its next pointer pointing to NULL.